Start Next Year Right by Getting Organized Now

 “I had no idea how to pack, where to put things,” says Hoyle, a third-grade teacher in Plainville, Massachusetts.
 “I didn’t know what to throw away and what to keep.
 By the end of the year, it looked like a bomb had gone off.
 I told myself, I would never have an end-of-year pack-up go like that again.”

 And she didn’t.
-Now in her sixth year, Hoyle has come up with systems that help her pack up without panicking.
+Now years later, Hoyle has come up with systems that help her pack up without panicking.
 These tips can help you do the same.

 Take (and Purge) Inventory